-With the European Cup Finales upon our doorsteps it is time to go back into history of football for a bit.
+With the qualifiers for the World cup well on their way it is time to go back into history of football for a bit.

 Although as a Dutchman it aches me to admit that the Germans generally put up a good team for the tournament, there is however a black mark in the German football history.

 KIEV, Ukraine — There are few striking features about Start Stadium except its disrepair.
 Wooden planks in the grandstand, like neglected teeth, are mostly loose or missing.
 Behind the tiny seating area, though, a sturdy column rises and supports a statue.
 It depicts a muscular, naked man heroically kicking a soccer ball into the beak of a trampled eagle.

 On the 9th of August 1942, a group of men who worked at Kiev’s Bakery #3 took on the might of the Nazi Luftwaffe team and triumphed.
 The game was dubbed the “Death Match”.
 It was a match that went down in legend and folklore.
 It was a match that was used for Soviet propaganda.
 It was a match that provided the inspiration for the 1981 film Escape to Victory.
 It was a match where the events surrounding the game are still being discussed and debated.
 It had come about because of the remarkable feats of F.C.
 Start.

 On the 19th of September 1941 the Nazis successfully invaded and captured Kiev.
 A few days after they took over the city, the Nazis slaughtered over 33,000 Jews at the ravine of Babi Yar.